1M+

 Q: What kind of topics should I pick for my games?

-NSF Gamer Awards Competition requires the theme to be Life in 2100, and it must be about one of NSF focus areas as show below.
+NSF Gamer Awards Competition requires the theme to be Life in 2100, and it must be about one of NSF focus areas.
 Other than that, it is wide open.
 We suggest you pick a subject you feel passionate about.
 For instance, you can make a 3D racing game, since we might all be driving flying cars.
 Or you can make a tycoon game to collect resources and build a modern city.
 Another idea is to make a dungeon game to explore a new planet underground.
 Just use your imagination and creativity!
 There is no limit. :)

 Q: What do I need to prepare for the submission?